The short version

 - You're running lease-side or leasing-focused work on specific listings

-- Your workflow is "find operators who might want this specific space"
+- Your workflow is "find the operators who might want this specific space," ideally before the requirement reaches the open market

 - You need verified decision-maker contacts for fast outreach, not just names from a database